MicrosoftDocs/appcenter-docs/docs/sdk/crashes/cordova.md

 ### Add attachments to a crash report

 You can add binary and text attachments to a crash report.
 The SDK will send them along with the crash so that you can see them in App Center portal.
 The following callback will be invoked right before sending stored crash from previous application launches, but not at the crash time.
-Please be sure the attachment file is **not** named `minidump.dmp` as that name is reserved for minidump files.
+Be sure the attachment file is **not** named `minidump.dmp` as that name is reserved for minidump files.
 Here is an example of how to attach a text and an image to a crash:

 ```js
 var errorCallback = function(error) {